Does Motherboard Affect FPS?

 Does Motherboard Matter?

 A motherboard connects the hardware components of a computer system.
 It connects memory (RAM), processor CPU), video card, and hard drive.
-Various types of motherboards are designed to fit sizes of computers of different sorts.
+Various types of motherboards are designed to fit the sizes of computers of different sorts.

 Every motherboard is designed to work with specific memory and processor.
 They cannot work with every type of memory and processor.
 While hard drives are mostly universal, and they work with the motherboards except for the brand type.